 Databases, Research@UWW, and the full text content they contain can be accessed both on and off-campus.

 Most databases have some full text articles in addition to article citations.
-When an article is not available in that database, use Find It to determine whether and where Andersen Library has a specific article, and order it if necessary.
+When an article is not available in that database, use button/link to determine whether and where the UWW libraries have it.

-In Research@UWW, go to the View It section to view articles online or Get It to see if the article is physically in the Andersen Library.
-If it is not, you may choose to order the article using ILLiad, which will appear in the Get It area.
+In either case, look in the View It section next to see if there is a link to the online article.
+If it is not online, scroll down to the Get It section to see if the article is physically in one of the UWW libraries.
+If it is not available either way, you may order the article by clicking on the We Can Get it for You (Document Delivery/ILLiad) link which will appear in the Get It area.

 How?
 Check out the How to Use Find It and the Journal Search guide.